akashkthkr/akash_plugin/README.md

 # Installation
-clone the repo githubLink  			~/ echo "source ~/akash_plugin/akash.py" >> ~/.gdbinit Now it would be added to Home folder and gdbinit with source py code
+clone the repo git clone git@github.com:akashkthkr/akash_plugin.git  ~/ echo "source ~/akash_plugin/akash.py" >> ~/.gdbinit
+Now it would be added to Home folder and gdbinit with source py code